-- 1. Start the Configuration/Setup Utility program (see "Starting and using the Configuration/Setup Utility program" on page 29). - 2.
+- 1. Start the Configuration/Setup Utility program (see "Starting and using the Configuration/Setup Utility program" on page 39). - 2.
 Select Power Management and press Enter. - 3.
 Select APM and press Enter. - 4.
-Set Automatic Hardware Power Management to Enabled. - Select values for power management (time to low power, system power, processor speed, display, and time to display off), as desired. - 6.
-Select Low Power Entry Activity Monitor and press Enter. - Set to Enabled or Disabled devices you want to be monitored for power management.
+Set Automatic Hardware Power Management to Enabled. - 5.
+Select values for power management (time to low power, system power, processor speed, display, and time to display off), as desired.

-Note: If all devices are set to disabled, you must restart the computer to wake the system.

-- 8. Press Esc three times to return to the Configuration/Setup Utility program menu. - 9.
-Before you exit from the program, select Save Settings from the Configuration/Setup Utility program menu. - To exit from the Configuration/Setup Utility program, press Esc and follow the instructions on the screen.
+- 6. Select Low Power Entry Activity Monitor and press Enter. - Set to Enabled or Disabled devices you want to be monitored for power management. - Note: If all devices are set to disabled, you must restart the computer to wake the system. - 8.
+Press Esc three times to return to the Configuration/Setup Utility program menu. - 9.
+Select Save Settings from the Configuration/Setup Utility program menu, then press Esc and follow the instructions on the screen.